The Wisest Quotes on Wisdom

 - Wise people are also humble.
 There’s really no such thing as someone who is both proud or arrogant and wise.

-"Never does nature say one thing and wisdom another." ~ Juvenal
+"Never did nature say one thing and wisdom another." ~ Edmund Burke

-"A wise man, recognizing that the world is but an illusion, does not act as if it is real, so he escapes the suffering". ~ Buddha
+"A wise man, recognizing that the world is but an illusion, does not act as if it were real, so he escapes suffering". ~ Buddha

 "He that can compose himself is wiser than he that composes books." ~ Benjamin Franklin